What is Spain Known For? 10 Travel Experts Reveal Their Favorite Things about Spain

 I live in the south of Spain, and the culture there is way more relaxed and low-key than other parts of Spain.
 The thing that still amazes me is the diversity of culture within Spain.

-This permeates all facets of life, from food, history, and even languages.
+This permeates all facets of life, from Spanish food, history, and even languages.
 Yes, plural.
 There are at least five recognized languages within mainland Spain: Castillian Spanish, Galician, Basque, Aranès, and Catalan.

 There are even more dialects, and some interesting languages like Silbo Gomero, which is a whistling language used in the Canary Islands.
 How cool is that?!